alilynnh/Pewlett-Hackard-Analysis/README.md

 ![](Resources/mentorship_eligibility.png)

 ## Summary
 Based on the original analysis of unique titles of those who are retiring, one may conclude that 90,398 employees are retiring.
-However, this analysis did not account for the fact that some of the retiring employees may not work for Pewlitt Hackard anymore.
+However, this analysis did not account for the fact that some of the retiring employees may not work for Pewlett Hackard anymore.
 Because of this, an extra analysis was done which selected only those who are currently employed at Pewlett Hackard.
 This resulted in the table below:

 *Currently Employed Retiring Titles*
 ![](Resources/current_retiring_titles.png)